 To raise us up…and to help us forgive.
 Like the healed blind man, this is why I too worship Him.

-When I was rejected for being a woman, not allowed to lead or teach in religious circles even though I had more theology training than most as well as gifts of both leadership and teaching, this is where Jesus found me.
-I wandered dazed, confused, trying to get affirmation for my giftedness from religious leaders…but being hurt instead.
+Jesus found me when I was rejected for being a woman, not allowed to lead or teach in religious circles even though I had more theology training than most as well as gifts of both leadership and teaching.
+I had wandered dazed, confused, trying to get affirmation from religious leaders…but being hurt instead.
 Doubting my identity, mistrusting who I was, and even angry for being born as a woman…Jesus came looking for me.
-HE found me here and confirmed my perspective…affirmed my identity…affirmed my purpose…healed my wounded heart…and taught me to forgive.
-He gave me the permission to live fully for who I am and who I am meant to be.
+He confirmed my perspective, my identity, my purpose, healed my wounded heart. and taught me to forgive.
+Jesus gave me permission to live fully for who I am and who I am meant to be.
 He taught me how to love those who want to curse me, shame me, and reject me.
 He taught me where to offer my gifts, spend my time, and give of my energy.
-He gave me the permission to ‘bless and release’.
+He gave me permission to ‘bless and release’.

-I realized I was spending much of my energy by either trying to apologize for who I was and/or defending my beliefs – my attention and energy was going to unproductive places.
+I realized I was spending much of my energy by either trying to apologize for who I was and/or defending my beliefs – my attention and energy were going to unproductive places.
 It wore me out.
-But Jesus came and found me in my desperate attempt to receive the affirmation I craved…and He offered the comfort and clarity I needed.
-He took my anger, my shame, and my bitterness and replaced it with forgiveness, new vision, new hope, new opportunities, new permission, and new confidence.
+But Jesus took my anger, my shame, and my bitterness and replaced it with forgiveness, new vision, new hope, new opportunities, new permission, and new confidence.

 So how does this affect me now?